trevordovan/Read-Me/README.md

 # Read Me: A Markdown Rendering Server

 ## Overview
 This web application serves as a Markdown renderer.
-It reads a Markdown files (like README.md), converts them to HTML using `markdown-it`, and serves through an Express.js server.
+It reads Markdown files (like README.md), converts them to HTML using `markdown-it`, and serves through an Express.js server.
 There is also additional JavaScript functionality to enhance the rendered Markdown, such as adding copy buttons to code blocks.

 ### Default Port
 The default port is `8083`.
 To change this modify `port` in `/config.js`.